 Department financial support is in the form of teaching assistantships (TA), research assistantships (RA), and/or fellowship money.
 There is not a separate form to apply for this support.
 However, please do include a short note with your application asking to be included in the pool for these forms of financial support from the department or indicating that you have your own financial support.
 This note may be included in your personal statement or an email sent to email@example.com.

-For admission in the fall semester with full consideration for financial support from the department, complete applications must be received by December 1.
-Late applications will be considered until all positions are filled.
-Please note, while the department does accept late applications it is in the applicant’s best interests to submit all application materials as soon as possible.
+For admission in the fall semester with full consideration for financial support from the department, applications must be received by December 15.
+Late application materials (letters of recommendation, GRE scores, etc.) will be considered until all positions are filled.
+It is in the applicant’s best interests to submit all application materials as soon as possible.